rxweb/rxweb.io/docs/rx-web-core/developing-the-api/domain-controller.md

 In the above command by writing --domain indicates its complexity high, Users is the controller name and User is the Module name.
 It will create a controller `UsersController` in `UsersModule` in Api folder of the project and `UsersDomain.cs` in the Domain folder of the project.

+In this controller, the password and salt fields value are inserted using the `Encrypt` method of `IPasswordHash`.
+The below domain file contains the business logic of inserting and updating a user having password and salt in encrypted form in the database.

 ## Methods

 <table class="table table-bordered">